Please be sure to read this page before applying.

 Those interested in adopting a Boxer from Green Acres Boxer Rescue must first submit an application.
-Please click here to fill out and submit an application online.
-(You can click here to see dogs available for adoption, but please don't forget to read this page!)
+Submit an application online.
+View dogs available for adoption on our adoption page.
 You must be a Wisconsin (or U.P. of Michigan) resident in order to adopt.
 Be sure your application is completed thoroughly.
 Incomplete applications will not be accepted.
 Please wait for a response from the Application Committee before inquiring about any of the dogs.

 You may want to wait until you move before filling out an application.
 As far as processing your application goes, there is not much we can do ahead of time to speed up the process.
 The process really begins when you set up an appointment to meet a dog.
 We can't "hold" dogs in rescue so you would want to wait until after you move to set up a meeting.
 Applications are held on file for 90 days and then they expire.